mroughan/aleph-zero-heroes/content/posts/post_mcu_timeline1.md

 visualising the relationships between the characters and the movies in a *timeline* (shown above).
 It's just a starting point -- I plan  few follow up posts.
-At the least, it's a way you can track your favourite character, and plan a movie marathon to watch all of their activities.
+At the least, it's a way you can track your favourite character, and plan a movie marathon to watch all of their movies in order.

 I've been working on this for a while, so it's possible you saw a previous version.
 My aim was to get this out on the release of